Expensify/App/docs/articles/new-expensify/connections/xero/Xero-Troubleshooting.md

 If an error occurs during an automatic export to Xero:

-- You’ll receive an email detailing the error.
+- You'll receive an email detailing the error.
 - The error will appear in the related Workspace Chat, indicated by a red dot next to the report.
 - For auto-sync errors, a message will be posted in the related #admins room.
 The message contains a link to the workspace's accounting settings where an explanation for the error appears next to the connection.